 - (i) ACC Mineral Resources Limited (AMRL), through its joint operations had secured development and mining rights for four coal blocks allotted to Madhya Pradesh State Mining Corporation Ltd. These allocations stand cancelled pursuant to the judgement of Supreme Court dated August 25, 2014 read with its order dated September 24, 2014.
 The Government of India has commenced auctioning process for all such blocks in a phased manner.
 The auctioning for Bicharpur, being one of the four blocks, was completed, with the block being awarded to the successful bidder vide vesting order dated March 23, 2015.
 In respect of Bicharpur coal block, AMRL had filed a writ petition with the Delhi High Court against the compensation fixed by Ministry of Coal up to March 31, 2014.
-The Hon'ble Delhi High Court issued its judgement on March 9, 2017 wherein the court has said that "whatever has transpired after March 31, 2014 and goes towards affecting the quantum of compensation for mine infrastructure, must also be taken into account.
-Accordingly a fresh claim has been filed with Ministry of Coal for re-imbursement of expenses incurred up to the date of vesting order.
-In respect of other three blocks, auctioning dates are yet to be announced. - (ii) The Group has investment of ₹2.50 Crore (Previous year ₹2.50 Crore) in equity shares of OneIndia BSC Private Limited ('BSC'), joint venture of ACC Limited.
+The Hon'ble Delhi High Court issued its judgement on March 09, 2017 wherein the court has said that "whatever has transpired after March 31, 2014 and goes towards affecting the quantum of compensation for mine infrastructure, must also be taken into account."
+Accordingly a fresh claim was filed with Ministry of Coal for re-imbursement of expenses incurred up to the date of vesting order.
+The decision / valuation of our claim by Ministry of Coal is awaited.
+In respect of other three blocks, auctioning dates are yet to be announced. - (ii) The Group has investment of ₹2.50 Crore (Previous year - ₹2.50 Crore) in equity shares of OneIndia BSC Private Limited ('BSC'), joint venture of ACC Limited.
 BSC is engaged in the business of providing business shared services.
-The Master service agreement (MSA) for these services was entered for a period of 5 years ending December 31, 2020.
+The Master service agreement (MSA) for these services was entered for a period of 5 years ended December 31, 2020.
 The MSA agreement is not renewed.
-Accordingly, the financial statements of BSC for the year ended December 31, 2020 has not been prepared on going concern basis.
+Accordingly, the financial statements of BSC for the year ended December 31, 2021 has not been prepared on going concern basis.
 BSC is currently not under liquidation.
-The management believes that amount of investment in BSC is recoverable and no impairment is necessary given the positive net worth of ₹13.09 Crore and net current assets value of ₹9.59 Crore as at December 31, 2020.
+The management believes that amount of investment in BSC is recoverable and no impairment is necessary given the positive net worth of ₹13.34 Crore and net current assets value of ₹10.59 Crore as at December 31, 2021.

-(i) The Group has arrangements with an Associate company whereby it sells clinker and purchases Cement manufactured out of such clinker.
-While the transactions are considered as individual sale/purchase transactions for determination of taxable turnover and tax under GST laws, considering the accounting treatment prescribed under various accounting guidance, revenue for sale (excluding GST) of such clinker of ₹11.08 Crore (Previous year - ₹16.24 Crore) has not been recognised as a part of the turnover but has been adjusted against cost of purchase of Cement so converted.
+- (i) The Group has arrangements with an associate company whereby it sells clinker and purchases cement manufactured out of such clinker.
+While the transactions are considered as individual sale/ purchase transactions for determination of taxable turnover and tax under GST laws, considering the accounting treatment prescribed under various accounting guidance, revenue for sale (excluding GST) of such clinker of ₹16.15 Crore (Previous year - ₹11.08 Crore) has not been recognised as a part of the turnover but has been adjusted against cost of purchase of Cement so converted.
 This transaction has been identified in the nature of lease.
-(Refer Note - 40)

-(ii) The Group has arrangement with a Joint venture company whereby it purchases Ready Mixed Concrete and sells that to external customers.
-While the transactions are considered as individual sale/purchase transactions for determination of taxable turnover and tax under GST laws, considering the Joint venture essentially operates as a risk bearing licensed manufacturer of Ready Mix Concrete in relation to the Group's local sales, this arrangement is considered in nature of royalty arrangement and revenue for sale (excluding GST) of such Ready Mix Concrete to customer of ₹73.18 Crore (Previous year - ₹85.34 Crore) has not been recognised as a part of the turnover but has been adjusted against cost of purchase of Ready Mix Concrete.
+(Refer Note - 40) - (ii) The Group has arrangement with a Joint venture company whereby it purchases Ready Mixed Concrete and sells that to external customers.
+While the transactions are considered as individual sale/purchase transactions for determination of taxable turnover and tax under GST laws, considering the Joint venture essentially operates as a risk bearing licensed manufacturer of Ready-Mix Concrete in relation to the Group's local sales, this arrangement is considered in nature of royalty arrangement and revenue for sale (excluding GST) of such Ready-Mix Concrete to customer of ₹126.19 Crore (Previous year - ₹73.18 Crore) has not been recognised as a part of the turnover but has been adjusted against cost of purchase of Ready-Mix Concrete.